HuveD/micro_roo_manager/roo-rules/rules-code/rules.md

 ## 4. Delegation and Escalation Strategy
 -   **Initial Delegation:** Start with `junior-coder` for tasks derived from the request that appear straightforward.
--   **Correction Task Delegation:** When delegating a task to fix static analysis errors, typically delegate it back to the same Coder level that performed the original subtask, unless the nature of the errors suggests a need for escalation. **Crucially, provide the necessary context:** original subtask details, the completion report, and the specific static analysis errors.
+-   **Correction Task Delegation:** When delegating a task to fix static analysis errors, typically delegate it back to the same Coder level that performed the original subtask, unless the nature of the errors suggests a need for escalation. **Crucially, provide the necessary context following the strict format:**
+    -   **`## CONTEXT`:** List only the static analysis errors.
+    -   **`## Constraints`:** Specify fixing only these errors.
+    -   Include original subtask details and the completion report for reference if needed, but keep the core `CONTEXT` and `Constraints` focused as defined.
 -   **Escalation:**
     -   If a Coder hands over due to complexity or repeated errors (including failure to fix static analysis issues after a correction attempt), delegate the task (with handover context) to the next appropriate level (`middle-coder` or `senior-coder`).

 ## 5. Error Handling
 -   If `new_task` fails, review the request format against `subtask_protocol.md` and retry.
 Ensure all required parameters are correctly populated based on the subtask plan.
--   **Interpret static analysis errors:** Treat errors reported by the static analysis tool as triggers to create and delegate a correction subtask **using the strictly defined context format**.
+-   **Interpret static analysis errors:** Treat errors reported by the static analysis tool as triggers to create and delegate a correction subtask **using the strictly defined `CONTEXT` (error list only) and `Constraints` (fix errors only) format**.
 -   Interpret errors or handover reasons reported by Coders to decide on the next step (e.g., delegating a correction task, escalation, reporting a blocker).

 ## 6. Final Reporting Contents